entrepeneur4lyf/kwaak/README.md

 **A**: The github token is used to create pull requests, search code, and push code to a remote repository.
 It is not used for anything else.

+**Q**: In my project, different contributors have different setups.
+How can I make sure kwaak works for everyone?

+**A**: You can use a `kwaak.local.toml` and add it to your `.gitignore`.
+Alternatively, all configuration can be overridden by environment variables, prefixed with `KWAAK_` and separated by underscores.
+For instance, `KWAAK_COMMAND_TEST=cargo nextest run`.
+Overwriting via environment currently does not work for the `llm` configuration.

 ## Community

 If you want to get more involved with `kwaak`, have questions or want to chat, you can find us on [discord](https://discord.gg/3jjXYen9UY).